pkg-config

 pkg-config in Makefiles#

-can be used in build automation files such as Makefiles.
+pkg-config can be used in build automation files such as Makefiles.
 We can use the same example as above for this

 use-case.

-example would have the contents:
+An example Makefile using the simple_xy_wr example would have the contents:

-you can use the command make
+you can use the command make to compile your program.

 Troubleshooting#